Skip to Content

 3. Wet items you brought inside of your tent- Having wet items in your tent increases the moisture level.
 This is one thing you have full control of.

-A few ways to minimize moisture in your tent include:
+How to minimize moisture in your tent

-• Avoid sweating too much inside of your tent- Sweat increases the humidity inside of the tent.
+• Avoid sweating too much inside of your tent- Sweat increases the humidity trapped inside of the tent.
 Before climbing into bed at night, wait for your body to cool off, stop sweating, and dry off if possible.
 This is important if you’ve been active right before bed.
 Use a sleeping bag or quilt with the proper warmth rating for the environment you’re camping in.
 This way, you don’t get too hot and begin sweating in the night.
 If you start sweating, unzip your sleeping bag or open it up a bit so you can cool down.

 • Breathe out into the open, not into your sleeping bag- If you breathe into your sleeping bag, it will get damp because the moisture can’t escape.
 Try to breathe out in the open so the moisture that comes from your breath can vent away.
 Ideally, position yourself so you’re breathing near the door or window so the moist air can easily escape.